 Fota House, Arboretum & Gardens is managed and cared for by the Irish Heritage Trust – a non-profit organisation which conserves the house and makes it available for the enjoyment of all.

 The Irish Heritage Trust works in close partnership with the Office of Public Works, Fáilte Ireland, and other organisations, as well as corporate partners.
-The funds we generate from your visit, the coffee you buy at the Bakestone Café, and the event tickets you sign up for, all support the important work of caring for and maintaining Fota House, Arboretum & Gardens.
+The funds we generate from your visit, the coffee you buy at the Café, and the event tickets you sign up for, all support the important work of caring for and maintaining Fota House, Arboretum & Gardens.